krouspy/monnaies-numeriques/td1/README.md

 $ ssh <username>@<dns>
 ```

-If you want to allow other people to connect via SSH, you can log into the VM as admin and save their private key inside ~/.ssh/authorized_keys.
+If you want to allow other people to connect via SSH, you can log into the VM as admin and save their public key inside ~/.ssh/authorized_keys.

 ### [Password Login](https://stadicus.github.io/RaspiBolt/raspibolt_21_security.html#disable-password-login)